 In addition each core has tracts with high commuting into the core (the primary commuting flow there is at least 30%) and low commuting into the core (where the primary flow is 5 - 30%).

-Applying this classification to the state of Oregon produces the rural and urban areas seen in Figure 3.
+Applying this classification to the state of Oregon produces the rural and urban areas seen in Figures 4 and 5, from 2000 and 2010.
+Here again we see that some census tracts have changed their type over the last decade.